Want to destroy those extra pounds? use these 6 easy cooking tips!

-Sugar will add great flavour to a dish, ensuring a taste that caters for all five basic tastes (salty, sweet, bitter, sour & umami/savoury), making the food we cook more inviting and satiating, ensuring less snacking on desserts and sweet foods afterward.
+Sugar will add great flavor to a dish, ensuring a taste that caters for all five basic tastes (salty, sweet, bitter, sour, & umami/savory).
+This makes the food we cook more inviting and satiating, ensuring less snacking on desserts and sweet foods afterward.

 Dishes where water has been added in the cooking before ingestion has shown to increase the fullness we feel between meals (satiety).
 Rather than when water and food are mixed together in the stomach after being ingested separately.

-This increase in satiety contributes to us being full for longer, eating less, thus ingesting fewer calories overall.
+This increase in satiety contributes to us being full for longer, eating less, and ingesting fewer calories overall.

-When it comes to eating, our mind pays lots of attention to the food at hand.
-The more variety within a dish, the more interesting it becomes to our brain.
+When it comes to eating, our mind pays lots of attention to the food in front of us.
+The more variety within a dish, the more interesting it becomes to us.
 The more we want to eat it and the less likely we are to tire from the meal.
 This is especially great for getting down lots of veggies and keeping up a healthy food interest.

-Furthermore, cultivating the diversity in our food will affect the immediate feeling of satisfaction and fullness when we are eating (satiation) and the feeling of fullness between meals before we get hungry again (satiety) positively.
+Also, cultivating the diversity in the food we eat will affect the immediate feeling of satisfaction and fullness when eating (satiation) and the feeling of fullness between meals before we get hungry again (satiety) positively.

-So try mixing it up a bit and choose variation in some of the following
+So try mixing it up a bit and choose a variation in some of the following

-• Colour (deep dark colours & bright saturated colours in all colours of the rainbow)
+• Colour (deep dark colors & bright saturated colors in all colors of the rainbow)

-• Consistency (thick, soft, juicy, solid, fatty, liquid)
+• Consistency (solid, thick, fatty, creamy, soft, juicy, liquid)

 Don´t be shy when it comes to eating frozen fruits, vegetables, and other non-processed foods.
-Greens made for freezing are usually blanched and then frozen, retaining most vitamins and minerals within.
+Greens made for freezing are usually blanched and then frozen.
+A process that retains most vitamins and minerals within.
 Making them a perfect alternative to fresh vegetables on busy days.

-With frozen alternatives cooking is easy, and those greens are just sitting in your freezer, waiting to go into that delicious meal.
-Especially organic produce is great for buying this way, making it last longer.
+With frozen alternatives cooking is easy, and those greens are sitting in your freezer, just waiting to go into that delicious meal.
+Especially organic produce is great for buying this way, making it last longer, then when bought fresh.

-Eating frozen greens is also a great motivation to eat better and more veggies, as you escape the hassle of having to prepare raw vegetables on a busy schedule.
+Eating frozen greens is also a great motivation to eat better and to eat more veggies, as you escape the hassle of having to prepare raw vegetables on a busy schedule.

 The use of herbs and spices will also significantly lower the need for salt in a meal, making it a much healthier alternative.

-A small tip of the trade is to add and fry fresh herbs, to begin with, and then add dried herbs and spices in the end, which will secure the best exploitation of flavours in the dish.
+A small tip of the trade is to add and fry fresh herbs at the beginning when cooking, and then to add dried herbs/spices at the end.
+This will secure the best exploitation of flavors in the dish.

-Being open and trying new things will not only expand your food & produce knowledge but will award you with an understanding of flavour, taste, and composition of a variety of meals.
+Being open and trying new things will not only expand your food & produce knowledge but will award you with an understanding of flavor, taste, and composition of a variety of meals.

-This will make it much easier (and much more fun) to cook delicious, nutritious, healthy and balanced meals full of flavour and vigour.
+This will make it much easier (and much more fun) to cook delicious, nutritious, healthy and balanced meals full of flavor and vigor.

 So be courageous and go try some new spices, vegetables, meat sources or other foods!